fxnoob/speech-recognition-toolkit/README.md

      symbol sigma' to insert sigma symbol. more than 125 maths symbol available.
  - Tab Navigation using your voice.
  - Convert your speech to morse code.
+ - Toggle any command.
  - Supports always listen mode.
  - Free to use